topleft/mongo-crud-tutorial/readme.md

 ```

 Look at the `{% extends 'layout.html' %}`.
-That is saying, "This code will be wrapped in the layout,html file".
-Don't be too concerned now with this, as our focus here is the CRUD app.
+That is saying, "This code will be wrapped in the layout.html file".
+Don't be too concerned now with this, as our focus here is the serverside code of this CRUD app.
 Onward!